Buddha-subedi/Microwave_Precipitation_Retrievals_from_TLP-R2S/README.md

-# Boosted Transfer Learning for Passive Microwave Retrtievals
+# Boosted Transfer Learning for Passive Microwave Retrievals

 This repository represents the development of an algorithm, called the Boosted tRansfer-leArning for PMW precipitatioN Retrievals(B-RAINS).
 The algorithm relies on integrating the information content from Earth System Models (ESMs) into the retrieval process and allows the fusion of multi-satellite observations across varying spatial and temporal resolutions through meta model learning.
 The algorithm first detects the precipitation phase and then estimates its rate,